 Yes!
 What’s really exciting is you aren’t restricted by a network or to what doctor you can use.

 You’ll also have access to telehealth for non-emergency care.
-Telehealth is free for Impact members and there are no consult fees to pay.

 There’s no loss of coverage from your favorite doctor because your insurance plan has changed.
 When you see a doctor, just present your Impact Member ID card and pay the provider fee.
 Impact will handle everything else.